-IMPORTANT NOTE: The checking will not include checking if MPlayer and FFmpeg are installed.
-For detailed information regarding the usage of MPlayer see section 2.3.1 or the usage of FFmpeg see section 2.3.2.
+IMPORTANT NOTE: The checking will not include checking if FFmpeg is installed.
+For detailed information regarding the usage of FFmpeg see section 2.3.1.

 When all requirements have been fixed and installed, you are able to rerun the installation script by executing the installation script with the --install parameter.
 By default, the script will install pDLNA to the /opt directory, which can be changed by setting the --prefix=/path/to/your/directory parameter.
 The following output shows the installation process, which is started by checking the requirements for pDLNA.
 While step 2 is checking for two more Perl modules for installation, step 3 installs the necessary files from pDLNA to the specified directory and step 4 modifies the installed files for the installation specific parts.
 In the end, step 5 verifies the installation.